According to the CDC, the flu vaccine reduces the odds of getting the flu by 70% to 90%.

 The flu vaccine doesn't work equally well in all people.
 It’s most effective in healthy adults.
 In young children, the flu vaccine is a little less effective -- about 66% -- at preventing the flu.
 It’s more effective as children get older.

 There may also be slight differences depending on which vaccine you get.
 Some research shows that the nasal flu vaccine may offer the best protection for children.
 But it may also be less effective than the injected flu vaccine in the elderly.
-In fact, a high-dose vaccine is now available specifically for older adults.
+In fact, a high-dose vaccine called Fluzone is recommended for older adults when available.
 The high-dose flu shot contains four times as much active ingredient as a regular flu shot.

 Your General Health